BjoernSchotte/apfoo-example/README.md

 apfoo-example
 =============

-Example for using apfoo package.
+example for using apfoo package.
 This is to learn how to use composer for PHP and creating own packages.